 By the 20th century, France and Britain were joined by Germany as the political heavy hitters in Europe, and Spain continued on the sidelines except during its Civil War (1936-39).
 And even the Civil War was viewed as a part of a larger international struggle against fascism.

 After the Civil War, there followed the painful Franco dictatorship.
-After Franco`s death in 1975, the monarchy was restored, to the surprise of many.
+Following Franco`s death in 1975, the monarchy was restored, to the surprise of many.
 At the same time politicians of different political stripes successfully negotiated the division of the country into 17 autonomous communities.
 In the blink of an historical eye, a radical shift from one of the most centralized countries in Europe to the most decentralized.